neuqs90/neuqs90/README.md

 ###

-<h4 align="left">👋 Hey there!
+<p align="left">👋 Hey there!
 I'm NEUQS ,  a passionate student diving into the world of Python development.
-With a solid grasp of Python fundamentals and a budding understanding of Java,<br> I'm on a journey of continuous learning and growth.
-Let's collaborate and code something amazing together!</h4>
+With a solid grasp of Python fundamentals and a budding understanding of Java,I'm on a journey of continuous learning and growth.
+Let's collaborate and code something amazing together!</p>

 ###